To craft rugged luxury itineraries for open minded explorers seeking faraway and bespoke experiences

 Things to do while you’re in Inverness

 Orkney is without a doubt my favorite place I have visited in Scotland.
-The air is fresh, it was less crowded than in other places, and the people were inviting.
+The air was fresh, it was less crowded than in other places, and the people were inviting.
 Not to mention the local seafood is truly delightful.

 Orkney has. a huge draw due to its rich history in the Neolithic era.
 Ancient Passage Tombs, Standing Stones, and of course the famous Skara Brae litter the island.